ahoneybun/nyxi-installer/README.md

 - `configuration.nix` : This is the main file for the base system including some applications that I use
 - `plasma.nix` : This file is for the desktop, login manager and other KDE applications
 - `programs.nix` : This file adds applications like Slack, Discord and virt-manager including turning on the services
+- `unstable.nix` : This file has the applications that need to be from unstable to work like ProtonVPN software

 Plasma files: